MicrosoftDocs/win32-pr.pt-br/desktop-src/HyperV_v2/hyper-v-management-structures.md

 ---
 # <a name="hyper-v-management-structures"></a>Estruturas de gerenciamento do Hyper-V

-Esta seção identifica as estruturas que são usadas no gerenciamento do Hyper-V.
+Esta seção identifica as estruturas usadas no gerenciamento do Hyper-V.

 ## <a name="in-this-section"></a>Nesta seção